Frequently Asked Questions

 Report to an information booth after your shift to have you hours signed off by someone staffing the booth.

-The four-loop criterion course can be viewed here.
+The four-loop criterion course and race details can be viewed here.

 Race day photos will be available by a photography company.
 You can access the link from our homepage and will be emailed a link as well following the race.